-Internet protocol (IP) closed circuit television (CCTV) technology has been around for more than ten years, but has only recently become the preferred choice over traditional, analogue based systems.
+Internet protocol (IP) closed circuit television (CCTV) technology has fast become the preferred choice over traditional, analogue based systems.

 This is partly due to IP’s initial cost falling in recent years, which has made it a realistic, affordable alternative to SMEs that may lack the financial resources of larger firms.

 However IP CCTV systems, which send and receive data through a network video recorder (NVR) via WIFI or the cloud, have a wide range of other benefits.
 These make them inherently more flexible than analogue-based systems, which store footage locally using a digital video recorder (DVR).